item items

 How do I prepare a new banneton?

-Dust it generously with flour before the first use.
-After a few bakes, a natural flour coating will build up, making it naturally non-stick.
+Dust it generously with flour (rice flour works well) before the first use.
+After a few bakes a natural coating builds and release improves.

 How should I clean a banneton?

 Let it dry fully, then tap or brush out excess flour.
-Avoid water unless absolutely necessary – moisture can damage the cane.
+Avoid water unless essential - moisture can soften cane.
+Dry away from direct heat.

 Why does my dough stick?